The Apostle Saint James the Less

 On the day Jesus was crucified, his mother stood alongside Mary at the Cross.

 James the Less became an important part of the Church’s growth in Jerusalem after Jesus’ ascension.

 According to tradition, he presided over an important meeting of the early Church, the Council of Jerusalem, in the year 50 AD.

 St. Paul, St. Peter, and other Church leaders met at this time to discuss whether Gentiles or people who were not Jewish, could become followers of Jesus.

 Accomplishments of Saint James the Lesser

 Jesus Christ chose James to be a disciple by hand.
-He was present in Jerusalem’s upper room with the 11 apostles after Christ ascended to heaven.
+He was present in Jerusalem’s upper room with the 11 disciples after Christ ascended to heaven.
 He could have been the first disciple to see the risen Christ.

-His most significant act was his intervention in the contentious relationship between Christians of Jewish origin and those of pagan origin::
+His most significant act was his intervention in the contentious relationship between Christians of Jewish origin and those of pagan origin.

 In this regard, he worked with Peter to overcome, or rather integrate, the original Jewish dimension of Christianity with the need not to impose on converted pagans the obligation to submit to all the norms of the Law of Moses.